Einkorn Flour Tortillas

 Instructions

 - Combine einkorn flour, salt, and baking powder in a large mixing bowl.
 Stir in melted coconut oil until the dough becomes crumbly.
-Add the water and continue mixing until the dough forms a ball.
-Cover dough with plastic wrap and let it rest for 30 minutes.
+Add the hot water and continue mixing until a dough forms.
+Einkorn absorbs liquid slowly, so if the dough seems sticky at first, give it a few minutes—it will firm up.

 - Heat a dry skillet or non-stick frying pan over medium-high heat.
 Cook each tortilla round on one side until it begins to brown and blister, just a minute or so.
 Turn over and heat the other side until brown.
 Stack tortillas on a plate and serve warm.